By Rick Cook

 4. Select OK to save the changes and close the window.

 The Quota Manager will keep a file of disk usage, showing when a user is using more disk space than has been allotted.
-With this information, you can decide
+With this information, you can decide what constitutes an appropriate storage quota for each user and show users how their usage pattern differs from other users.

 This can make it much easier to get users to comply with storage limits, and often you can avoid ever turning on the storage limit feature.